 Reyhan Harmanci, executive editor of the food/culture magazine Modern Farmer, tells us about love, walking, and the evolutionary justification for spending Friday night at home with Netflix.

-You're the White House Security Adviser, it's 3AM, and you get the call that Doomsday is nigh -- and then you learn it was all just a computer simulation gone awry.
+You're the White House Security Adviser, it's 3AM, and you get the call that Doomsday is nigh — but then you learn it was all just a computer simulation gone awry.

 Author-filmmaker Davy Rothbart comes from a small town - as does the winless high school basketball team at the center of his new film "Medora."
 He lists some other winning losers.

 Stephen Fry studied to be a tweedy Shakespeare scholar before a life of acting and comedy distracted him.
 Now he is returning to his roots and making his Broadway debut in "Twelfth Night."